xulu1998/EUserv_extend/README.md

 # EUserv_extend
 A simple Python Script which can help you renew your free EUserv IPv6 VPS.

-This Script can check the VPS amount in your account automatically and renew the VPS if it can be renewed.
+This Script can check the VPS amount in your account automatically and renew theVPS if it can be renewed.

 This repo **do not** provide you any tutorials that help you run it on GitHub Action or others like Serverless / Cloud Function.